Repeating Events

 Using Rules Instead of Repeating

-If you want repetitions for something like "availability" or "shifts" — something that can be described by a rule in a custom object—we can render that in DayBack as a custom implementation much easier than creating individual repetitions.
+For scenarios like "availability" or "shifts" that can be described by a rule in a custom object, rendering this in DayBack as a custom implementation is much easier than creating individual repetitions.
+This approach is more suitable when each record will have specific outcomes, such as a coaching session every other week with a status and notes.

 To create appointments that span more than one day, simply enter an end date for the event.
 For more information, see Event Duration.